jfrog/jfrog-azure-devops-extension/README.md

 <details>
 <summary>JFrog Go Task</summary>

+## JFrog Go Task
 The **JFrog Go** task allows triggering a go build, while resolving go dependencies from a go repository in Artifactory.
 The task uses the configured **JFrog Artifactory V2** service connection.
 It also allows publishing go packages to an Artifactory go repository.
 The task can be also configured to capture build-info and store the downloaded and uploaded packages as build dependencies and artifact.
 The captured build-info can be later published to Artifactory using the **JFrog Publish Build-Info** task.

 ![go.png](IMAGE_LINK)